2024-2025

 Examines the phenomena and meanings attending death.
 What do religion and science tell us about the process of death?
 What are the various historical and contemporary beliefs about afterlife?
 The course focuses on dying persons, survivors, health care professionals and providers of death-related services.
 Prerequisites: RST-105 or RST-201.
 Fulfills general education requirement for 300/400-level religious studies.
 [3 credits]

-RST-411 Honors: Catholic Women Theologians
+RST-411 Catholic Women Theologians

 RST-412 Women and the Bible